 - "Repeat Length" - Repeat Length is the distance from the beginning of one logo impression to the next, measured along the length of the roll.
 Currently the maximum Repeat Length is 36".

 - "Outdoor Usage" - Plastic roll banners are completely waterproof, unlike printed paper or corrugated products which lose their strength in moist or humid conditions and may allow ink to run when wet.

 - "Separate images versus one continuous roll" - Plastic roll banners can be "converted to smaller rolls" using one continuous, uninterrupted length of poly.
 The banners can optionally be perforated between each image.
 The rolls can then be easily separated for individual use.

 - "How many colors can our plastic roll banners be?" - Our printing presses can print up to 6 different ink colors, additional shades can be achieved by screening and overprinting colors.

 - "Insuring the integrity of our ink color" - Because we match our colors to the PMS formula color guide, the only way we can guarantee color integrity on your plastic roll banners is to print on a white surface.
 Instead of printing on colored poly, we treat your job as requiring an extra color and print a large block of color to simulate colored poly.
 In addition to insuring color integrity, this strategy also helps us keep our costs down by not having to inventory multiple color films in multiple widths and multiple thicknesses.

-- "Minimum Run Length" - Our minimum run length of plastic roll banners is 3,000 linear feet.
+- "Minimum Run Length" - Our minimum run length of plastic roll banners is 2,000 linear feet.
 Our average set-up time to mount plates, put in PMS matched inks, unmount plates and clean up press, hoses and ink stations is 1.5 hours per job down time.
-Since our presses runs at approximately 450' per minute, the average length of a minimum run of 3,000' is six minutes of press time.
+Since our presses runs at approximately 500' per minute, the average length of a minimum run of 2,000' is four minutes of press time.